Tamarillo: Culinary use

 The fruit is eaten by scooping the flesh from a halved fruit.
 When lightly sugared and chilled, the flesh is used for a breakfast dish.
 Some people in New Zealand cut the fruit in half, scoop out the pulpy flesh and spread it on toast.
 Yellow-fruited cultivars have a sweeter flavor, occasionally compared to mango or apricot.
 The red-fruited variety, which is much more widely cultivated, is more tart, and the savory aftertaste is far more pronounced.
 In the Northern Hemisphere, tamarillos are most frequently available from July until November, and fruits early in the season tend to be sweeter and less astringent.

+In the highlands of Ecuador, yellow tamarillos are used in ceviche and condiments, and the red varieties for desserts.

 They can be made into compotes, or added to hollandaise, chutneys and curries.
 Desserts using this fruit include bavarois and, combined with apples, a strudel.

 In Colombia, Ecuador, Panama, Venezuela, and parts of Indonesia (including Sumatra and Sulawesi), fresh tamarillos are frequently blended together with water and sugar to make a juice.
 It is also available as a commercially pasteurized purée.

 In Nepal, a version of the South American fruit is very popular.
 It is typically consumed as a chutney or a pickle during the autumn and winter months.
 It is known as Tyamtar and Ram Bheda.
 The fruit is boiled or roasted in open fire till the skin breaks and then mashed with chillies, timur, garlic and other spices of choice.
 Similar to Nepal, the Indian regions of Ooty, Darjeeling and Sikkim also consume Tamarillo.
 In Northeast India, it is roasted and chutneys are made with it by blending roasted or fried dried or fermented fish, chillies and garlic.
 In Ecuador, the tamarillo, known as tomate de árbol, is blended with chili peppers to make a hot sauce commonly consumed with local dishes of the Andean region.
 The sauce is simply referred to as ají and is present at a wide variety of meals in Ecuador.

 In Rwanda, tree tomatoes are often served alongside other tropical fruits, such as mango and pineapple.

 In Yunnan, China, the Dai people make a tamarillo nanpie, a sauce like dish made with roasted tamarillo, sawtooth coriander, chillies and garlic.

 The flesh of the tamarillo is tangy and variably sweet, with a bold and complex flavor, and may be compared to kiwifruit, tomato, guava, or passion fruit.
 The skin and the flesh near it have a bitter taste and are not usually eaten raw.

 The tamarillo has been described as having a taste similar to that of a passion fruit and a piquant tomato combined.

 The red and purple types of fruits are preferred in import countries of Europe: Even though they taste more acidic, their color is favoured by consumers.